-1.4 I3S Updates
+1.5 IS Updates

-I3S will automatically check for updates and new releases.
-This feature will be implemented in all I3S software packages in version 3.0 and higher.
-Every 30 days, upon start-up of I3S, it will check for updates.
+IS will automatically check for updates and new releases.
+This is part of all IS software packages version 3.0 and higher.
+Every 30 days, upon start-up of IS, it will check for updates.
 If an update is available, it will ask you if it should download and install a new version.
-After each update I3S will ask if you want to see the release notes on the website.
+After each update IS will ask if you want to see the release notes on the website.